Judy Pfaff: Early life and education

 Pfaff enrolled in the MFA program at Yale University School of Art, where she embraced the use of heavy equipment and outsized materials.
 Other disciplines, such as physics, medicine, zoology and astronomy, also influenced her work.
 At Yale, Pfaff studied with Al Held, who became her mentor.
 With Held's encouragement, she created an installation for her final project.
 She completed her MFA in 1973 and then moved to New York City.

 Teaching

 Pfaff taught at the California Institute of the Arts from 1976 to 1979.
-She joined the faculty at Bard College in New York in 1994, where she is currently the co-director of the Studio Arts program.
+She joined the faculty at Bard College in New York in 1994, where she is currently the co-director of the Studio Arts program, and has taught painting workshops at Anderson Ranch Arts Center in Colorado.

 Style

 Since the 70s, Pfaff has helped redefine contemporary notions of sculpture and has been recognized for her innovative approach to space.
 While others at the time subscribed to minimalist art forms, Pfaff began making colorful, visually active environments that encompassed an entire gallery and complicated the relationship between sculpture and the architecture that contained it.

 Spanning across mediums such as painting, printmaking, sculpture and installation, it can be described as "painting in space".
 Pfaff draws upon spiritual, botanical, and art historical imagery, and "explores issues of creativity and the complexity of life by using strings, vines, spheres, and other objects arranged in a seemingly haphazard way".
 Although, Pfaff has so far refused to give narrative meaning to her work, which shows an "urgent and ferocious need to labor for the visual and tactile […] in an era where language dominates artistic activity".

 Pfaff incorporates a range of everyday and industrial materials into her installations such as wire, plastic tubing, fabric, steel, fiberglass, and plaster as well as salvaged signage and tree roots.
 Her interest in natural motifs extends to a series of prints integrating vegetation, maps, and medical illustrations.
 She has also used her dramatic sculptural abilities to make set designs for several theatrical stage productions.
 In recent years, she has incorporated photographic and digital imagery into her installations and prints.